weihsiu/secs/jcconf2021/jcconf2021.md

 ---
 # Overview
 - Scala 3 meta-programming is utilized to make ECS programming simpler and less error-prone
-- Meta-programming in Scala 3 consists of roughly 2 main features:
+- Meta-programming in Scala 3 is made out of the following features:
   * Typelevel programming
     - Match types
     - scala.compiletime package